 "Living in a nursing home might make some people feel like their world is small, but for me it has never felt bigger," explains Ms. Franklin.
 "I absolutely love writing and when I look back at the amount of books I've published, I can't quite believe it was me who wrote all of them!
 I've got no plans to slow down, and I have lots and lots of ideas still waiting to be put to paper.
 So, this year my goal is to publish my seventy-fifth book—and I'm pretty confident I can make it happen!"

 Darlene Franklin is an active member of Oklahoma City Christian Fiction Writers, American Christian Fiction Writers, and the Christian Authors Network.
 She has authored 68 books and nearly 300 devotionals, and she hopes to reach Book #75 before the end of 2020.
-Her historical fiction ranges from the Revolutionary War to World War II, from Texas to Vermont.
+Her historical fiction ranges from the French and Indian War to President Kennedy’s assassination.

 Recently, Darlene Franklin enrolled in an online doctorate program.
 She will be hitting the books this Fall Semester (2020) and is expecting to earn her Ph.D. in two short years.